xullnn/ls_pull_over_push/210/answers.md

 answer:

-- a first-class value of first-class object is an entity that can be operated(e.g pass to variables) like any other entities in the language.
+- a first-class value or first-class object is an entity that can be operated(e.g pass to variables) like any other entities in the language.

 https://www.computerhope.com/jargon/f/firstclass-object.htm